How to Export PDF UA Format Documents in C#

 How to Export PDF/UA Format Documents in C#

-Beyond accessibility, PDF/UA offers benefits such as text reflow on small screens, improved navigation options, customizable text appearance, enhanced search engine functionality, and efficient text selection and copying.
+PDF/UA provides text reflow on small screens, improved navigation options, customizable text appearance, enhanced search functionality, and efficient text selection.
+This accessibility format is essential for organizations that must comply with government regulations and ensure documents are accessible to all users.

 Nuget IconGet started making PDFs with NuGet now: